madame-rachelle/RaspZDoom/README.md

  Later merged with GZDoom 1.0.17 with later fixes and additions.

- ZDoom32 compiles with CMake 2.8.12, CodeBlocks 16.01 (TDM-GCC 4.9.2) and NASM 2.10.09.
+ ZDoom32 compiles with CMake 2.8.12, CodeBlocks 17.12 (TDM-GCC 5.1.0) and NASM 2.10.09.
- You'll need the following libraries: dx9mgw.zip, fmodapi43623win-installer.exe and fluidsynth.7z (optional).
+ You'll need the following libraries: dx9mgw.zip (optional), fmodapi43623win-installer.exe and fluidsynth.7z (optional).
  Run CMake to generate a CodeBlocks makefile, you can link directly against the dlls but not for DX (dinput).

  Copyright © 1993-1996 id Software, 1998-2016 Randi Heit, 2002-2017 Christoph Oelckers, et al.